Matter-free gravitational collapse and the equivalence principle: Radial dynamics and self-energy of the wormhole

 The process of gravitational collapse of the Klinkhamer wormhole into a non-traversable Einstein-Rosen wormhole, corresponding to trajectories in the lower half of the phase portrait, can be conveniently represented as the evolution of a Flamm paraboloid describing the wormhole.
 This evolution is shown in Fig. 3.

 As shown in Appendix A, the Flamm paraboloid of the Klinkhamer metric has a kink at the throat.
-During gravitational collapse, the kink decreases with the throat radius until it completely disappears in the Einstein-Rosen wormhole limit (see Fig. 3).
+During gravitational collapse, the kink becomes less pronounced as the throat radius decreases until it completely disappears in the Einstein-Rosen wormhole limit (see Fig. 3).
+The geometric interpretation of this kink is that, along the dynamically evolving throat surface \(r = b(t)\), the induced spatial metric remains degenerate.
+The kink is eliminated only in the final configuration \(b = 2M\), when the throat merges with the event horizon.
+In this state, spatial radial degeneracy is precisely compensated by the relativistic radial factor \((1 - 2M/r)^{-1}\).

 The physical picture that emerges is intuitive: a traversable \textit{degenerate} wormhole, lacking any matter to support it, is gravitationally unstable.
 Under its own gravitational attraction, the throat contracts until it reaches the minimum radius \(b=2M\), at which point the wormhole becomes an Einstein-Rosen bridge—the 'maximally collapsed' configuration of a \textit{degenerate} wormhole.
 This final state is stable against further contraction since \(b=2M\) corresponds to the Schwarzschild horizon, where the collapse velocity vanishes.